onqtam/headjack/docs/why/100_1k_10k_words.md

 God's Blueprint
 Resistance is Futile
 Fixing Status
-The Unified Balance Sheet
+The Unified/Integrated Balance Sheet
 The Top Memetic Predator
 Silicon Valley's Destiny
+Civilization: The Real Life Game
 The Comparison Operator - democratic WikiRedditOverflow
 Religion: the only truly scalable coordination & cooperation mechanism The World (Self) Model
-The Benevolent Mind Virus
+The Apex/Benevolent Mind Virus
 The ultimate product/service - the best of everything that’s worth a damn - meaning, community and prosperity Jailbreaking the Simulation - ala George Hotz
     Taking control and becoming architects of the incentives in the matrix